cwilso/WebMIDIAPIShim/README.md

 ## Additional documentation

 If you are new to npm and using npm modules in your project please visit the [npm site](https://docs.npmjs.com/).
-If you are new to bundling dependencies of a web project consult one of these bundlers:
+If you are new to bundling dependencies of a web project consult the documentation one of these bundlers:

 * [browserify](https://github.com/substack/node-browserify#usage).
 * [webpack](https://webpack.js.org/)